Blog

 Emotional Support Dog Requirements

-Are you confused when it comes to emotional support dog requirements?
+Are you confused by emotional support dog requirements?
 You’re not alone.
-There is a lot of information out there on this important subject, some of which is misleading or just plain false.
-If you want to designate your dog as an emotional support dog (ESD), it’s important to understand all of the […]
+There is a lot of information on this important subject, some of which is misleading or just plain false.
+If you want to legally designate your dog as an emotional support animal (ESA), you need to understand all of the various federal and state […]

 Read More